-When Penguin reached out to me and asked if I wanted to join the tour I figured it would be a good opportunity to go outside of my ‘comfort zone’ with respect to genres.
-Also, it would keep me accountable in that I would have a deadline.
+When Penguin asked if I wanted to join this tour, I figured it was a great opportunity to go outside of my ‘comfort zone’ with respect to genre.

-Each chapter written from the perspective of the killer was chilling and eerie.
-It was suspenseful as the reader to always be a few steps ahead of Ari and her own discoveries.
-But I really liked getting the perspective of the killer as it allowed us insight into reasoning as to what has led them down this specific path in life.
+The chapters written from the perspective of the killer is chilling and eerie.
+It is suspenseful because the read is always a few steps ahead of Ari and her own discoveries.
+But, I really like getting the perspective of the killer because it shows insight into reasoning and what led them down this path.

-Ari was an enjoyable main character and it was really interesting to see her character development throughout the length of the novel, from waking up in the bottom of a cistern to where we the novel ended.
-Her friendships were integral to the development of the story and it was written with poise and effectiveness.
+Ari is an enjoyable main character.
+Its great to see her character develop throughout the novel, from waking up in the bottom of a cistern to the end of the book.
+Her friendships are integral to the development of the story and it is written with both poise and effectiveness.